-VoLTE, or voice over (LTE is the technical name for 4G), is the next evolution of mobile calling that uses the 4G network for traditional voice calls.
+VoLTE, or voice over LTE (LTE is the technical name for 4G), is the next evolution of mobile calling that uses the 4G network for traditional voice calls.
 For the past decade, voice calls have been primarily carried out over the 3G network.
-So, while you may have a 4G capable phone, your device may still fall back to 3G when you make or receive a call unless it's also capable of VoLTE.
+In order to make calls over 4G, you need to have a VoLTE capable mobile phone.
+While you may have a 4G capable phone, your device may still fall back to 3G when you make or receive a call unless it's also capable of VoLTE.

 The Rural Connectivity Group (RCG), a joint venture between Spark, Vodafone and 2degrees is building more than 400 mobile towers to provide fixed wireless home broadband connectivity in rural areas.
 This is part of the second phase of the Rural Broadband Initiative (RBI2).
 With this comes new 4G-only mobile coverage in these areas which customers can use whilst on the go.

 Because the purpose of this fund is predominantly to connect rural addresses that previously had no internet at home, most of this new coverage is 4G-only.
 This allows customers to get set up with wireless broadband.
 3G is unavailable in many of these areas, which means that since voice calls have historically worked over the 3G network, some mobile phones will not be able to make traditional voice calls whilst connected to the new RCG towers.
 Most 4G capable phones however, can use data and SMS in these areas and will have service bars at the top of the screen, so apps such as WhatsApp and Skype can be used to make calls over data.
 3G only phones will not be able to use this new coverage.